Driving a Purchase / Sales Flow¶

 Supplier : Plumbing Component Suppliers .

-As you complete the Supplier field, OpenERP automatically completes the Address field and the Pricelist field from information it takes out of the Partner record.
+As you complete the Supplier field, OpenERP automatically completes the Pricelist field from information it takes out of the Partner record.

 Enter the following information

-Product : Titanium Alloy Radiator - type in part of this name then press the tab key to complete it, or click the Search icon at the end of the line to bring a search box. (if product is previously configured)
+Product : Titanium Alloy Radiator - type in part of this name then press the tab key to complete it, or click the Search More at the end of the s to bring a search box. (if product is previously configured)

 When you have selected a product on the product line, OpenERP automatically completes the following fields from information it finds in the Product record: